 It would be possible to write heuristics which could solve most of the problem semi-automatically, i.e. in a way where uncritical cases are resolved automatically, and problematic situations are automatically presented to an analyst.
 This would be similar to the automatic proof checking technology applied in some software projects.
-However, to our knowledge, no such technology is available for transportation data.
+A first implementation of this is now available (Balmer et al., 2005).